DavidPickles/jottings/what-caused-the-crash.md

 ## Intro

 In March 2008 I was at a tech conference in New York, the first time I'd been to that city.
 On the TV there was incessant talk about something called 'the sub-prime crisis'; it sounded bad, but from my narrow perspective its  immediate effect  was that the pound was at an all time high against the dollar, and New York was wonderfully affordable.
-We ate top-end restaurants and spent happy evenings searching for the perfect Martini.
+We ate at top-end restaurants and spent happy evenings searching for the perfect Martini.

 The conference was held in a hotel at which another event was being hosted, one involving Bear Stearns, a bank I'd never heard of which, I gathered, was in some difficulty.
 The bar was full of worried bankers.
 An abiding memory is an overheard conversation:  "Oh my God!", said a man talking to his colleague,  "I'm down to my last ten million dollars!".